Latest stories

 A small Dutch booklet named what many of us felt but could never quite say: somewhere along the way, the simple gospel got wrapped in barbed wire.
 Johan Blaauwendraad's plea to be "simply Reformed"—and why the offer, faith, and justification belong together, with no waiting room in between.

-3 hours ago 8 Min Read
+4 weeks ago 8 Min Read

 Universal Gospel Appeals are Everywhere in Scripture